bhauman/bhauman.github.com/drafts/devcards.md

 ## Potential

-Anyone can implement their own cards.
+Anyone can implement their own cards easily.
+If you can create a React or Om component you can create a card.
+So the potential for having a library of very helpful cards at your fingertips as you program is very high.

 We can create cards with history management and backtracking built in.
-We can create cards that mimic parts of Bret Victors learnable programming.
+We can create cards that mimic parts of Bret Victors [learnable programming][learnableprogramming].

-There can also be cards that are very targeted, like a regular expression card we would present an interface to try different strings and evolve the regex.
+There can also be cards that are very targeted, like a [regular expression card][rubular] which would present an interface to try different strings and allow you to change the regex.

 Different libraries could provide their own cards.
-Quil is coming to ClojureScript imagine the Quil card?
-Or the Threejs card?
-Or the DataScript query composer card?
+[Quil][quil] is coming to ClojureScript imagine the Quil card?
+Or the [Threejs][threejs] card?
+Or the [DataScript][datascript] query composer card?

 This is new territory and there are probably many creative helpful applications.